 Hands-On SEL Materials

 - Emotions Jenga – Write emotions on random Jenga blocks.
-Each child pulls out an emotion (for example excitement).
+Each child pulls out an emotion (for example, excitement).
 They must then define what that emotion means and what makes them feel that way.

 - Gifted Learning Flashcards – These interactive flashcards help kids explore abstract concepts associated with SEL.